 Sardinia: San Pietro Island and Carloforte Tour

-If you’re looking for an adventurous trip, hike to Gola di Gorropu.
+If you’re looking for adventurous activities in Sardinia, hike to Gola di Gorropu.
 Regarded as one of the most spectacular hikes overlooking the scenery of the magnificent Mediterranean Sea, a trip to the canyons is a must for all those seeking to try out something different.
 The hike down the gorge is better than the one climbing but also more tedious.

 Gorropu Gorge